May201/CIMilestone1/README.md

 Site owner's goal:
 The business owner wishes to encourage customer to shop their service .By providing information on the product , information on quality and other benefits, the owner is enbaling the customer to have a better shopping experience with online delivery service.

+UX

+User stories

+Wireframes/mockups

+Features
+All the features were added to enhance the UX and make using the website easy to use.

+Existing Features

+Features Left to Implement

+Technologies Used
  The technologies used for this project are mainly HTML, CSS , a little bit of JS was used to employ pop up modals and carousels with the help of Bootstrap
  Git has been used for version control .
  The IDE used for this project is Visual Studio Code.

+ Automated testing

+ Manual testing
+Features testing

+Browser support

+Responsive design

+Deployment

+Credits
  Pictures have been sourced from free sources such as Pexels,Unsplash and Pixabay.
  Inspiration for the site UX was recieved from browinsg other sites such as Lonely Planet,